 In line with Practice 1.3 of MCCG, it is the Board’s policy to keep the positions of Chairman and Chief Executive Officer distinct and held by separate individuals to ensure a balance of power and authority in the Board.

-MBWG’s Board is led by an Independent Non-Executive Chairman and supported by Four (4) Executive Directors and two (2) Independent Non-Executive Directors.
+MBWG’s Board is led by an Independent Non-Executive Chairman and supported by Four (4) Executive Directors (including an Alternate Director appointed by an Executive Director) and two (2) Independent Non-Executive Directors.

 The roles of the Chairman of the Board, Executive and Non- Executive Directors are clearly defined and set out in this Board Charter.
 The Chairman’s role includes leading the Board in the oversight of management and is not involved in the day to day management of the Group.

 Under MBWG’s organization and management structure the roles and functions of a Chief Executive Officer is carried out and performed by the Executive Directors jointly and collectively.

 Practice 4.1 of MCCG recommends that at least half the Board comprises independent directors.

 The Board is of the opinion that the current size, scope and extent of business and its current dynamics does not require an overly large Board.